On This Page

 At the conclusion of this stage, puppy is now a dog and is sexually mature.
 Smaller breeds will be their full weight, size and height.
 If spaying or neutering hasn’t taken place, there will be visible signs of sexual maturity.

-Females will have had their first heat between 6-7 months old and is now ready for the next one where she’s ready to be a new mother.
+Is my Pomeranian in heat?
+Females will have had their first heat between 6-9 months old.
 If the males haven’t been neutered, they generally start marking their territory.
 Males may be fathers when they’re as young as seven months of age.

 There won’t be visible changes immediately and Pomeranians often retain the playful personality for most of their life.
 Over time, their youthful exuberance will fade and (provided you did socializing and training properly), the dog will become calmer and behave more predictably with habits that stay the same.